puneethr09/cpp_concepts/CONCEPT_GUIDE.md

 ## 1. Smart Pointers: The End of Manual Memory Management

 ### The Core Problem: Who Owns This Memory?
-In C++, languages like Java or Python have a "Garbage Collector" that runs in the background and cleans up unused memory.
+Languages like Java or Python have a "Garbage Collector" that runs in the background and cleans up unused memory.
 C++ does not.
 If you say `int* x = new int(10);`, that integer lives on the **Heap**.
 *   **Stack Memory**: Automatic.
 Variables like `int a = 5;` inside a function die when the function ends.
 *   **Heap Memory**: Manual. `new int(10)` lives forever until you say `delete`.